About Art for Fun Studio!

 At Art for Fun!
 Studio and Gallery, there is no need to wait to join an introductory course.
 Classes sizes are small so all students receive one-on-one instruction and work in different mediums.

-Parties: $40 per child, up to 18 students.
+Parties: $50 per person.
 Parties are up to 3 hours and are limited to one project.
-Ages 6 -16.

 Class fees and party deposits are to be paid in advance and are non-refundable unless 24 hour notice is given.